Thank you for your submission. Please watch the video below

 Lastly, we have to choose our hybridization condition and I have one that I made up here for Zika.
 This is just a standard PCR condition in terms of the sodium and magnesium that are present in the solution.
 Okay lastly, you can assign modifications to your probes, and escape TaqMan probes.
 I could choose Fluorescein as the five prime end floor and BHQ Quencher as the three prime end quencher.
 That’s it.
 You hit ‘Run’ and the job is submitted.
 At this point, this program is going through millions and millions of computations, and they’re being done on 32 Cps.

 All right.
 You can see the program automatically took us to the results page and here is your … Here’s the project I just started, ‘Zika demo two’.
 It says ‘Not Started’.
-It takes about 60 seconds or so to spin up a dedicated 32 core instance on the cloud to solving your problem.
+Takes about 60 seconds or so to spin up a dedicated 32 core instance on the cloud to solving your problem.
 It will crunch away on it until it creates your solution.
 In the process, it’s folding all of those sequence variants of the Zika virus.
-It’s trying tens of thousands of primer candidates.
-It’s doing hybridization reactions to those Zika viruses.
-It’s checking for all of the false positives against all the members of the Exclusivity set, the Dengue fever viruses, West Nile viruses, all the other things you put in that.
-It’s checking to make sure that those primers don’t bind to the human genome.
-It’s a massive, massive calculation.
+PanelPlex is trying tens of thousands of primer candidates.
+It is doing hybridization reactions to those Zika viruses.
+Will check for all of the false positives against all the members of the Exclusivity set, the Dengue fever viruses, West Nile viruses, all the other things you put in that.
+Also, checking to make sure that those primers don’t bind to the human genome.
+It is a massive, massive calculation.
 No human could ever do the calculations that are present here.